 I am usually available by email.
-You can make an appointment other times.
+My office hours this semester will be most Mondays and Wednesdays 1:30-2:30PM.
+You can also request an appointment at other times.
 Just check my calendar at http://fox-kemper.com/contact and suggest a time that works for you.